Chesapeake and Ohio Canal: Business after 1891

 After 1891, the canal principally transported coal, and sometimes West Virginia limestone, wood, lumber, sand, and flour.
 (Statistics were only kept for coal.)
 Coal was loaded in the Cumberland basin, which consisted of dumping four carloads of coal into the boat.
 Some of the coal had to be shoveled by hand into the spaces beneath the cabins.
 During the loading process, nobody would be on the boat due to the dust, and mules were kept off, in case the boat sank from being loaded.
 Despite closing windows, dust usually entered the cabins.
 After loading, the ridge poles would be put, then the hatches over the ridge poles and openings.
 The crew would scrub down the boat (using water from the canal) to remove the dust, and the boat would be poled to the other side of the basin, where it would be hitched to the mules.

-Boatmen came down to lock 5, called "Willard's lock" or "Waybill Lock", whereupon the locktender would sign the waybill, and report it to the office.
+Boatmen came down to lock 5, called "Willard's lock" or "Waybill Lock", whereupon the lock tender would sign the waybill, and report it to the office.
 If they did not get orders at that lock, they waited near the aqueduct bridge in Georgetown, until orders came through.
-A tugboat on the river would pull the boats to other points, e.g. Navy Yard, Indianhead, Alexandria.
+A tugboat on the river would pull the boats to other points, e.g. Navy Yard, Indian Head and Alexandria.
 Some coal loads were unloaded directly in the Georgetown coal yards, using buckets.
 Coal was also unloaded onto ocean sailing vessels bound for Massachusetts (which brought ice, and returned with coal), a 4 masted vessel holding about 20 boatloads of coal.